flashoverm/Guardian/README.md

 - move javascript in own js-file

 Done:
+- Fix: On SQL-Update: Check if condition is fullfilled (subscribe)
+- Fix: Engine-Manager can edit etc. an event
 - Added Test-Warning-Text

 - E-Mail reminder to assigned engine of the event, not creator